 - The sale of a property enjoys the same rights as “full ownership”.
 The owner can discard it as he sees fit, rent it and resell it.
 The acts are signed by notaries and recorded in the land registry.
 In addition, in countries of Community law applies, even more, enshrines the rights of European citizens, owners of a property in Cape Verde.

 - Cape Verde is not part of the European Union and therefore has a sovereign currency, the Cape Verde Escudo (ECV), associated with the Euro, however, for a fixed fee.
 This ensures the country’s trade and destination for Europe.

-– The cost of living is lower than in Europe.
+- The cost of living is lower than in Europe.
 Investing in Cape Verde today means finding attractive and exclusive offers.
-The market is growing for 15 years and tourism contributes greatly to revaluation of real estate, commercial properties, commercial and industrial activities.
+The market is growing for 15 years and tourism contributes greatly to the revaluation of real estate, commercial properties, commercial and industrial activities.

 - The costs of buying and selling a property are very low (less than 7% in total) as well as maintenance costs.
 Purchase rates are still affordable and will increase from year to year.

 - You can trust local banks for mortgages or carry your mortgage in Cape Verde.
 So it is possible to transfer the pension here, with great tax reduction.
 Interest rates are lower than the European average.

 - The cost of labour is very low, just like wages.
 Depending on the opportunity you are looking for, an employee can cost you approximately 10-15% more than his salary.